Utimaco Atalla: 1980spresent

 It merged in 1987 with Tandem Computers, who were then acquired by Compaq in 1997.
 The Atalla Box protected over 90% of all ATM networks in operation as of 1998, and secured 85% of all ATM transactions worldwide as of 2006.
 In 2001, HP acquired Compaq.
 In 2015, HP was divided into two companies, and the Atalla products were assigned to the newly formed Hewlett Packard Enterprise (HPE).

 On September 7, 2016, HPE CEO Meg Whitman announced that the software assets of Hewlett Packard Enterprise, including Atalla, would be spun out and then merged with Micro Focus to create an independent company of which HP Enterprise shareholders would retain majority ownership.
 Micro Focus CEO Kevin Loosemore called the transaction "entirely consistent with our established acquisition strategy and our focus on efficient management of mature infrastructure products" and indicated that Micro Focus intended to "bring the core earnings margin for the mature assets in the deal - about 80 percent of the total - from 21 percent today to Micro Focus's existing 46 percent level within three years."
 The merger concluded on September 1, 2017.

 On 18 May 2018, Utimaco, a German producer of hardware security modules, announced its intent to acquire the Atalla HSM and ESKM (Enterprise Secure Key Manager) business lines from Micro Focus.
 The venture received United States regulatory clearance in October 2018.

-In February 2020, Ultimaco acquired GEOBRIDGE Corporation.
-GEOBRIDGE Corporation is a woman-owned technology company providing compliance services integration systems, development of key management programs, consultancy in the payments industry and architecture and implementation of cryptographic solutions.
-This acquisition will expand Utimaco 's key financial sector management portfolio.